 For those seeking a more hands-on method to remove fluoride, distillation provides a reliable, though labor-intensive, solution.
 This process involves boiling water and collecting the steam, which is then condensed back into liquid, leaving fluoride and other contaminants behind.
 However, distilled water lacks minerals, which many people find results in a flat or bland taste.

-Sauerheber notes, “Distillation works well but requires labor on the part of the consumer,” and it is essential to remineralize the water to avoid drinking overly purified, mineral-deficient water.
+“Distillation works well but requires labor on the part of the consumer,” Sauerheber said.
+According to him, it is essential to remineralize the water to avoid drinking overly purified, mineral-deficient water.

 While distillation is highly effective at removing fluoride, it requires time, equipment, and the additional step of reintroducing essential minerals.